Excel Translate Function

 Suppose we have got a long sentence – “Hi Amme, My name is Animisha.
 I am here to help you with your works.”
 Well if you try googling such long sentences the Google might arrive at the various suggestions.
-However, for immediate understanding, we require instant software which automatically converts the foreign language into English or local language.
+However, for immediate understanding, we require instant software that automatically converts the foreign language into English or the local language.

 Add Excel Translate Function in Quick Access ToolBar

 Go to File and click on Options and then select Quick Access toolbar

 Once you select Translate, click on Add>>.

 As soon as the Add>> option is pressed, we get the Translate option on the right-side pane, and we shall press OK.

 After clicking OK at the Home tab, an automatic option of Translate function will be available at the quick access toolbar.